bomonike/bomonike.github.io/software-dev.md

 <strong>JavaScript</strong> is also interpreted, but browsers have an interpreter built-in.
 JavaScript is run using Node.Js installed on servers.

-The <a target="_blank" href="http://wilsonmar.github.io/golang/">Go language</a> has become popular becuase its compiler creates a standalone executable that includes the Go runtime.
+The <a target="_blank" href="http://wilsonmar.github.io/golang/">Go language</a> has become popular because its compiler creates a standalone executable that includes the Go runtime.
 A different executable is created for each operating system.
 This means that those running Go are happy that they don't have the hassle of installing and maintaining a Go run-time on every server.

 <strong>Artificial Intelligence</strong> has a different architecture.
 Instead of humans crafting code, or even using <strong>Low-Code/No-Code GUI</a> to define logic, <a target="_blank" href="https://www.youtube.com/watch?v=qtuzVc0N5o0">Data Management</a> utilities filter, clean, and organize the <strong>corpus</strong> of <strong>multi-modal</strong> data for use by <strong>machine learning training</strong> to derive a <strong>model</strong> containing logic.
 A large corpus and new techniques has enable the generation of <strong>LLMs (Large Language Models)</strong> that understand natural language and generate new content.
 Programs doing the training can run much faster by using NVIDIA's <strong>CUDA</strong> package that enable  parallel processing by <strong>GPU (Graphics Processor Units)</strong> and now